Your MBA Round 2 Application Status Check

 5. Does my application include specific information about the target school?

-Make sure that your essays include school specifics where appropriate, such as unique classes, programs, professors, etc. that you are interested in.
-Admissions committee members read thousands of essays every year, and it is easy for them to determine who is genuinely interested in a school and who crafted a generic essay.
-Try to connect your background and interests to the things you would like to do on campus so your application shows a bit of personality.
+Make sure that your essays include school-specific information where possible, such as the classes, programs, professors, and other aspects of the school that you are interested in.
+Try also to connect your background and interests to the things you would like to do on campus.
+This gives your application a bit of personality and elevates it beyond some words on a page.

 6. Are my essays strong enough?

-Do you find yourself re-reading paragraphs because you do not see how they fit into the essay?
-If you have not hired professional help, it is a good idea to have someone else read your essays.
-Ask someone who is not extremely familiar with what you do on a daily basis.
-This will help to ensure you are talking about your experiences with the right level of detail for someone outside your industry.
+If you haven’t hired professional help, it might be a good idea to firstly have someone else read your essays.
+Ask someone who is not overly familiar with what you do for work.
+This will help to ensure you are talking about your experience with the right level of detail for someone outside of your industry to understand.

-It is also crucial that each essay tells the reader something about you.
-While personal anecdotes often can add to or even make a great essay, the goal of every essay is to convince the admissions committee that you will add value on campus (and beyond).
-Make sure every essay sends a message about what you have to add and think about how all the essays connect with each other.
+It’s also crucial that each essay tells the reader something about you.
+While personal anecdotes can add to or even make a great essay, the goal of your essay is to convince the admissions committee that you will add value in the classroom and on campus.
+Make sure every essay sends a strong message about what you have to add.

 7. Are my letters of recommendation strong enough?